A554551N/RPGNotebook/13thAge/Adventure/Terach and Rorschach's Stories.md

 monster: Cambion Hellblade
 ```

 I'm willing to play a little loose here to give Rorschach some leeway on how he gets into the next scene.
+As a possibility, the Cambion is carrying a stamped ticket for a ship that entered Glitterhagen from Riddleport,

-##
+## Scheme Revealed
+*Following a trail of clues, Rorschach finds himself in a dingy warehouse on the edge of Riddleport.
+As he enters, a drow strike team enters from the other side.
+They have also been investigating the disappearance of the Ambassador, but they think that he planned it himself.
+Unaware of Rorschach's being involved by the Queen, they initially believe him to be an asset of the Ambassador's.*
 #13thAge